nest/nest-simulator/pynest/examples/Potjans_2014/README.rst

 2019: optimized initialization of membrane voltages added by Han-Jia Jiang

-2020: revision of code and documentation, and adaptation to NEST3 by Johanna Senk, Sara Konradi and Håkon Mørk.
+2020: revision of code and documentation, and adaptation to NEST3 by Johanna Senk

 Citation
 ########